hummingbird-me/kitsu-tools/README.md

 If you have any questions don't hesitate to contact us!
 Feel free to create a topic in the [forum dev category](http://forums.hummingbird.me/category/dev) or [email Josh](mailto:josh@hummingbird.me) to get access to our Slack.

 For ideas of things to do, see our GitHub issues — check out the issues tagged "easy" for a good starting place!
-We also use [ZenHub](https://www.zenhub.io/) to do more advanced progress tracking, so we recommend installing their browser addon.

 Please don't use Github issues for feature requests, instead create a topic in the [forum feedback category](http://forums.hummingbird.me/category/feedback).